hotndy/beautiful-jekyll/projects/WideAngleSPP.md

 codelink:
 resourcelink:
 ---

+The challenge of super-resulving a low-resolution wide-angle image (WAL) based on another high-resolution  arrow angle reference (NAH) lies in the following aspects:
+- The dense correspondence betweent he WAL and the NAH.
+This part is essential for transfer of high resolution contents from NAH to WAL.
+We have some previous work on dense correspondence matching [1], which is highly relevent to this issue.
+- * **Jie Chen**, Junhui Hou, Yun Ni, and Lap-Pui.
+Chau, "Accurate Light Field Depth Estimation with Superpixel Regularization over Partially Occluded Regions,'' _IEEE Transactions on Image Processing_ **(IEEE TIP)**, vol. 27, no. 10, pp. 4889-4900, 2018. [[pdf](https://arxiv.org/abs/1708.01964)] [[code](https://github.com/hotndy/LFDepth_POBR)]

 We investigate the challenge of synthesizing dense light fields based on very sparse inputs.
 With a coarse-to-fine spatial-angular clue modeling, high quality views could be reconstructed that out-performs state-of-the-art methods.

 <p align='center'><figure class="image">